 Each of the categories above targets a different type of user/scenario.
 Depending on how much the user wants to learn/work, you can offer him a specific type of tool, each one with its trade-offs.

-But this doesn’t mean your no-code tool needs to stick to one specific category.
+But this doesn’t mean your low-modeling or no-code tool needs to stick to one specific category.
 As we do in Xatkit, you can offer different interfaces/importers on top of the same engine.
 You can even offer a low-code version for advanced users willing to use your tool’s API to complement the result of the no-code approach.
+Or use a no-work data-driven model generation approach to generate an initial set of models that you’ll then refine and extend to create more complex software.